People in the OSU PER Group

 The newest faculty member of the group, Andrew began his physics career in Astrophysics and Cosmology and is now interested in the cognitive origins of student difficulties in physics, learning and transfer of abstract and concrete representations, the hierarchical structure of physics knowledge, and general application of PER principles to the classroom.
 He also helped to create a Middle Childhood education major for math and science at OSU and is very active in professional development workshops for K-12 science teachers in central Ohio, including modeling workshops.

-Len modestly writes for his bio, "Consulting on physics education."
-However, he is widely known and respected in the PER community, having been a supporter of educational reform for decades.
-He served as chairman of the OSU physics department for thirteen years, was president of the American Association of Physics Teachers (AAPT) in 1973-74, and was presented AAPT's Oersted Medal in 1994.
-He is now retired/emeritus, but serves on a variety of committees and commissions (most notably the AAPT Committee on Teacher Preparation), and on top of all that, he provides lunch for the group when we have visiting seminar speakers.
+It is with great sadness that we announce that Len Jossem died in 2009.
+He was widely known and greatly respected in the PER community, having been a supporter of educational reform for decades.
+He served on a wide variety of national and international committees and commission.
+He also served as chairman of the OSU physics department for thirteen years, was president of the American Association of Physics Teachers (AAPT) in 1973-74, and was presented AAPT's Oersted Medal in 1994.

 Jing Han (email)